fubar2/pcapGrok/README.md

 protocol also helps simplify very complex graphs by breaking them down.

 ## Features
 - Draws network topology graphs.
-Layer 2 = device (mac) traffic flows: 3 = ip traffic flows, 4 = tcp/udp traffic flows
+Layer 2 = link, 3 = network, 4 = transport
 - Graph node labels show host FQDN, country and city if available from maxminddb and socket.getfqdn.
 Otherwise "asn_description" from RDAP whois data is shown.
 - fqdname/whois/geo lookup is threaded (supply -P for slower serial behaviour) and results are saved as cache file - can be reused.
 These are very informative when there is traffic to and from cloud providers, since they are nearly always identified.
 Violet nodes are outside the LAN.
 - Graph node colours are informative - yellow=broadcast, violet = remote, powderblue = LAN